nslavov/SCP_Meeting/index.md

 ### About the single-cell proteomics conference

-This is an annual meeting organized at [Northeastern University](https://www.northeastern.edu/) in Boston, MA, USA
+This is an annual meeting organized by the [Slavov Laboratory](http://slavovlab.net) at [Northeastern University](https://www.northeastern.edu/) in Boston, MA, USA